DigitalPasts/AkkadiantoEnglish_NMT_SI/README.md

-# Supplementary Information for the Article "Translating the Earliest Semitic Language using Neural Machine Translation"
+# Translating the Earliest Semitic Language using Neural Machine Translation
 This Repository contains the Supplementary Information S1-S16.